aidanbudd/trainingPhyloIntro/interpretingPhylogeniesCrete2014.md

 - a tree topology (to be estimated)
 - branch lengths (to be estimated)
-- a substitution model (to be (partly) estimated)
+- a substitution model (to be [partly] estimated)
 - a distribution of site rates (to be estimated)

 In the case of the North African rabies virus analysis, the parameter whose value will allow us to address the substantive question is the tree topology.

 #### 3. Collect observations informative about the model parameter(s)

-In the context of this course, this will almost always be a multiple sequence alignment.
+In the context of this course, this will almost always be a set of molecular sequences.

 In the case of the North African rabies virus analysis, we will use a set of [nucleotide sequences of North African rabies virus phosphoprotein CDSs](./sequences/phosphoproteinCDSsLabelsEd_alphanumericUnderscoreOnly.fasta), whose sequence identifiers have been modified so that its easy to tell which country they were sampled from (if the ID contains ALG it's Algeria, TUN, it's Tunisia, MAR it's Morocco) and to be compatible with the various software used in the analysis (in particular to contain only alphanumeric characters or underscores i.e. '_')